fl2ma/docs-csv-importer/docs/install/docker.md

 There are some *gotchas* when it comes to Docker and IP addresses, so please check out the instructions at the bottom of the page.

 The CSV import uses the Firefly III API.
-Read more about the API on [this page](https://docs.firefly-iii.org/api/api).
+Read more about the API in [the Firefly III documentation](https://docs.firefly-iii.org/api/api).

 ## Run as a web server

 This is the easiest way to run the CSV importer.
+Since there are a few ways [to configure the CSV importer to run](configure.md), your milage may vary.

+Referring to the three ways to run the CSV importer on that [configuration page](configure.md), here are three ways to launch the CSV importer.

+### Web server with personal access token

-Simply use the following run command to launch the CSV importer.
+Use the following run command to launch the CSV importer.

 ```bash
 docker run \